bluss/bluss.github.io/_posts/2016-03-28-a-gemmed-rabbit-hole.markdown

 Uh oh OpenBLAS is good!
 And this is even when both are running with just one thread (OpenBLAS will otherwise automatically use multiple threads for this problem).
-We can compare the vitals of the two runs, first our new code, then OpenBLAS.
+We can compare the vitals (using `perf stat`) of the two runs, first our new code, then OpenBLAS.
 Note that these are not timing runs.

 <pre style="font-size: small">
  # our gemm in Rust